lewismj/cucumber/Readme.md

 ```

 If you need to generate the stubs, just run `sbt cucumber` and you will get an
-error complaining about missing stubs, you can copy and paste the stub functions into your
+error complaining about missing stubs.
+You can copy and paste the stub functions into your
 step implementation.

 You can now put in your stub implementation: